markksantos/ai-yt-title-generator/README.md

-# YouTube Video Transcript Titling
+# YouTube Video Transcript Titling :movie_camera:

 This script utilizes the YouTube Transcript API to fetch the transcript of a given YouTube video, and the OpenAI API to analyze the transcript and generate title ideas for sections of the video.
 The OpenAI API key is required to use this script.